 Our well-trained staff are dedicated to assisting individuals experiencing a behavioral health crisis.
 Our staff is available to talk with you 24 hours a day, 7 days a week through our Crisis Hotline at 1-800-841-1255.

 Locations: Bastrop, Elgin, Georgetown, Giddings, Gonzales, Hutto, La Grange, Luling, Marble Falls, Round Rock, Schulenburg, Seguin, Taylor

-Crisis Hotline: Bluebonnet Trails’ Crisis Hotline is available 24 hours a day, 7 days a week.
-The Hotline is answered by qualified and highly trained mental health professionals.
-When calling our Hotline, you will receive immediate assessments, support services, and assistance linking with the most appropriate professional available based on determined needs, getting you the help you need.
-1-800-841-1255
+Crisis Hotline: The Bluebonnet Trails 24/7 Crisis Hotline (1-800-841-1255) is answered by qualified and highly trained mental health professionals 24 hours a day, 7 days a week.
+When calling our Hotline, you will receive immediate assessments, support services, and assistance connecting with a professional to address your needs.

 Mobile Crisis Outreach Team (MCOT): Our team is made up of an array of qualified and highly trained mental health professionals who are available for immediate response 24 hours a day throughout our 8 counties.
 MCOT services focus on providing timely crisis assessments and development of a treatment plan unique to the individual’s needs.
 Our team provides services where the crisis is taking place; this can include your home setting, school, the local emergency room, places of business, or anywhere within the community.